michael-franke/faintr/README.md

 - `get_cell_definitions` returns information on the predictor variables and how they are encoded in the model.
+- `extract_cell_draws` returns posterior draws and additional metadata for all design cells.
-- `extract_cell_draws` returns posterior draws and additional metadata for one subset of design cells.
+- `filter_cell_draws` returns posterior draws and additional metadata for one subset of design cells.
 - `compare_groups` returns summary statistics of comparing two subsets of design cells.